daniuyter/DNCBM-repro/README.md

-<h1 align="center">Reproducability Study: Discover-then-Name: Task-Agnostic Concept Bottlenecks via Automated Concept Discovery</h1>
+<h1 align="center">Discover-then-Name: Task-Agnostic Concept Bottlenecks via Automated Concept Discovery - A Replication Study</h1>

 ### For an interactive walkthrough including our results, as well as some visualizations: